Man Up | Ep. 158 • December 09, 2016

 My voice is a little hoarse from that, but I’m glad to be back in the swing of things and getting back into putting out the Man Up episodes.
 I know there’s a hiatus of a few weeks.
 Now we’re back on it.
 We’ll be continuing to shoot.
 My aim is always three times a week, so look out for more.

 Now, answering a question, and another break up question.
 By the way, there’s a free video course I’ve made that will be up shortly.
 And by the time you watch this, it’s already going to be up on how to recover from your breakup.
 This guy needs to hear that.
 So, make sure that you join the private Facebook group so that you can get access to that free video course on how to recover from a breakup.
 I go into quite a lot of detail and step-by-step walk you through the process.

-I’ve coached so many men over the years in doing this, and many of them who come to me had their eyes open to how much they needed to learn largely through a breakup or through getting dumped.
+I’ve coached so many men over the years in doing this, and many of them who come to me had their eyes open to how much they needed to learn largely through a breakup or through getting dumped or a bad break-up.
 I’m very experienced with leading guys through that process.
 So, get that free video course.

 Let’s get into the question.
 It is long.
 I’m going to have to summarize it.
 He says he’s 24 years old.
 Darryl says, “I’ve had two serious relationships in my life.
 One was about two years in length.
 We were high-school sweethearts.
 The next was a five-year relationship that came about in college.

 The five-year relationship ended a month ago.
 While it was a very tough breakup, it made me confront some ugly truths about myself.
 I was moving along while coming to terms with it.”